Miley Cyrus Never Wants To Divorce Liam Hemsworth: Marriage Will Be ‘Forever’

-It’s nothing but bliss in Miley Cyrus and fiance Liam Hemsworth’s perfect relationship, but even if things get tough after they wed she’ll always be with him.
+It’s nothing but bliss in Miley Cyrus and fiance Liam Hemsworth’s perfect relationship, but even if things get tough after they marry she’ll always stay with him.
 HollywoodLife.com has EXCLUSIVELY learned how when she finally ties the knot with her Aussie sweetheart, it will be forever.

 Miley has such amazing role models in her parents Billy Ray, 55, and Tish, 49, who tied the knot in Dec.
 1993 and have been together ever since.
 Being married for 23 years is an incredible accomplishment, especially in a show business family.
 Liam’s parents Leonie and Craig Hemsworth have been wed for over three decades, so both Miley and Liam have such great examples of how to maintain a happy marriage.
 Miley already calls Liam’s family her “in-laws” so while they may not be legally married yet, they might as well be.